amelialon/IT1244-Final-Project/README.md

 # IT1244 Final Project

 This project involves using deep learning models to classify traffic signs based on images.
 We use a Convolutional Neural Network (CNN), a VGG16 architecture, and a ResNet architecture to recognize and categorize various traffic signs.

+## How to access our research report
+The link to our research report has been included as a google drive link that can be found on the side bar.

 ## How to run the project